Everything You Always Wanted to Know about Jeffrey Earnhardt

 “I have fun facing new challenges.
 It’s the competitive side of me to want to go to a new track that I’ve never been to and by the time I leave be able to say to myself, ‘I own this place.’”

-He continued, “That’s how I feel at every track, even tracks I’ve been to before.
+Earnhardt continued, “That’s how I feel at every track, even tracks I’ve been to before.
 You think this time; ‘I can do better than that.’
 It’s always a competition within yourself to want to do better.”

 Do you prefer old school or new school racing?

-Jeffrey went on to add, “Since then, I learned a lot.
+He went on to add, “Since then, I learned a lot.
 I learned about fighting for something you want really bad and that’s how it’s been the last couple of years.
 I took the opportunity for granted and didn’t appreciate what was given to me.
 It was a rocky road and a huge learning experience.”

 Do you prefer country music or rock and roll?